Harald-U/kubernetes-handson/docs/lab3.md

 # Lab 3: Connect ToDo with MySQL using Environment Variables

-This is the docker command from Docker Getting Started that will connect the ToDo app with MySQL:
+This is the docker command from Docker Getting Started that will connect the ToDo app with MySQL.

+Again: **Do not run this command!**

 ```
 docker run -dp 3000:3000 \